bluebirz/bluebirz.github.io/_drafts/2025-terraform8-ifelse-forloop.md

 }
 ```

+Line 6, we defined default value of the variable as `null` and line 10, if the variable is `null` then we assign `target_file` with new populated values.

-When I run `terraform plan` without any variables,
+When we run `terraform plan` without any variables, we will have the resource with that populated values.

 ```text
   # google_storage_bucket_object.object will be created